-Type of SFR/ Permit Main Target Species Methods Employed Specific Gear Requirements Electronic schema Logbook Catch Disposal Record SESSF Trawl Tiger flathead, Mid-water Mid-water trawl: Not less than 90 mm mesh at any part of the net.
-ADC_DS EFT01C SESS2B Boat SFR School whiting, Pink ling, trawl, Demersal otter trawl Demersal Otter Trawl (prawns): Not less than 40 mm and not greater than 60 mm mesh at any part of the net.
-ADC_TW SWT01B SESSF East Blue grenadier, (scalefish), Danish seine, Demersal Otter Trawl (scalefish): Mesh size in the wings and the net Coast Orange roughy Pair trawling mouth (shoulders, belly and veranda) not less than 115 mm.
-A mesh Deepwater (east) size of: Trawl Permit At least 90 mm single twine mesh; or Double twine mesh of at least 102 mm or greater; or Victorian Coastal Water At least 90 mm double twine mesh with one or more bycatch reduction devices Permit Danish seine: not less than 38 mm mesh at any part of the net, or 75 mm in the codend when targeting flathead.
+Type of SFR/ Permit Main Target Species Methods Employed Specific Gear Requirements Electronic schema Logbook Catch Disposal Record SESSF Trawl Boat SFR SESSF East Coast Deepwater Trawl Permit Victorian Coastal Water Permit Tiger flathead, School whiting, Pink ling, Blue grenadier, Orange roughy (east) Mid-water trawl, Demersal otter trawl (scalefish), Danish seine, Pair trawling Mid-water trawl: Not less than 90 mm mesh at any part of the net.
+Demersal Otter Trawl (prawns): Not less than 40 mm and not greater than 60 mm mesh at any part of the net.
+Demersal Otter Trawl (scalefish): Mesh size in the wings and the net mouth (shoulders, belly and veranda) not less than 115 mm.
+A mesh size of: At least 90 mm single twine mesh; or Double twine mesh of at least 102 mm or greater; or At least 90 mm double twine mesh with one or more bycatch reduction devices Danish seine: not less than 38 mm mesh at any part of the net, or 80 mm in the codend when targeting flathead; minimum codend length of 50 meshes; only free-flowing lifting strops may be used; no less than a 1:1 ratio (a:b) between a) the stretched circumference of the posterior body of the net and b) the stretched entrance of the codend.
 Pair trawling: Not less than 90 mm mesh at any part of the net.
+ADC_DS ADC_TW EFT01C SWT01B SESS2B